mediapills/cloud-custodian/docs/source/gcp/gcp-modes.rst

 - gcp-audit:
     Runs in GCP Functions triggered by Audit logs.
 This allows you to apply your policies as soon as events occur.
-Audit logs creates an event for every api call that occurs in your aws account.
+Audit logs creates an event for every api call that occurs in your GCP account.
 See `GCP Audit Logs <https://cloud.google.com/logging/docs/audit/>`_ for more details.

   .. c7n-schema:: mode.gcp-audit